-There are two "block exemption" reg ulations.
+There are two "block exemption" regulations.

 One covers aid regarded as of minor importance (de minimis) having a negligible effect on trade between Member States.
 This was adopted in December 2013 and applies from 1 January 2014.

-The other - the 2008 General Block Exemption Regulation (the GBER), which has been extended until June 2014 - covers no less than 26 different categories of aid, for SMEs and for all enterprises (with some exceptions).
+The other - the 2014 General Block Exemption Regulation (the GBER), which was introduced in June 2014 - covers no less than 43 different categories of aid, for SMEs and for all enterprises (with some exceptions).

-- In relation to SMEs, the GBER covers a number of specific SME aids (investment and employment aid, consultancy aid, aid for SME participation in fairs), aid in the form of risk capital and aid for promoting female entrepreneurship. - In relation to most economic sectors, the GBER covers aid for research & development & innovation, regional aid, environmental aid, training aid, and aid for disadvantaged and disabled workers.
+- In relation to SMEs, the GBER covers a number of specific SME aids (investment and employment aid, consultancy aid, aid for SME participation in fairs), aid in the form of risk capital and aid for promoting female entrepreneurship. - In relation to most economic sectors, the GBER covers aid for research & development & innovation, aid for broadband infrastructures, regional aid, environmental aid, training aid, and aid for disadvantaged and disabled workers.